-The use of robotics and automation can create safer and more efficient workplaces, from factories to hospitals to offices, and has been crucial to companies during the downturn.
+The use of robotics and automation create safer and more efficient workplaces, from factories to hospitals to offices, and has been crucial to companies during the downturn.
 In these ways, we believe that COVID-19 has both validated and accelerated the investment case for robotics and automation.
+The ROBO index also has very little exposure to the sectors worst affected by the crisis: energy, travel, hospitality, and traditional retail.